Russia strikes Ukraine's Danube port, sending global grain prices higher | Law-Order

 Ukrainian deputy prime minister Oleksandr Kubrakov said the Russian drone attacks damaged almost 40,000 tons of grains which had been destined for countries in Africa as well as China and Israel.
 "Russian terrorists have once again attacked ports, grain, global food security," President Volodymyr Zelenskiy said on Telegram.

-Russian state news agency RIA said the port and grain infrastructure hit at the port was housing foreign mercenaries and military hardware and a naval ship repair yard had also been targeted.
+Russian state news agency RIA said the port and grain infrastructure hit was housing foreign mercenaries and military hardware.
+A naval ship repair yard was also targeted, it said.
 Reuters was not able to verify the report.
 Video released by the Ukrainian authorities showed firefighters on ladders battling a blaze several storeys high in a building covered with broken windows.
 Several other large buildings were in ruins, and grain spilled out of at least two wrecked silos.

-There were no reports of casualties, Odesa region governor Oleh Kiper wrote in a post on the Telegram messaging app.
-Commercial ship tracking data showed dozens of international ships halting and dropping anchor at the mouth of the Danube, many of them registered to arrive in Izmail from the Black Sea in an apparent bid to open a breach in Russia's blockade.
+There were no reports of casualties, Odesa regional governor Oleh Kiper wrote in a post on the Telegram messaging app.
+Commercial ship-tracking data showed dozens of international ships halting and dropping anchor at the mouth of the Danube, many of them registered to arrive in Izmail in an apparent attempt to breach Russia's blockade.

 The port, across the river from NATO-member Romania, is the main alternative route out of Ukraine for grain exports, since Russia's blockade halted traffic at Ukraine's Black Sea ports in mid-July.
 Two industry sources told Reuters operations at the port were suspended.
 Seaport authority head Yuriy Lytvyn said on Facebook that repair work had already begun and the port infrastructure continued to operate.

-Chicago wheat prices rose by nearly 5% following the attack and were still up 1.8% at over $6.63 a bushel as of 1325 GMT on concern about a hit to global supplies.
+Chicago wheat prices rose by nearly 5% on supply concerns after the attack, only to tumble back later on Wednesday on strong Russian exports and signs Moscow may be open to reviving the Black Sea corridor deal.
 Ukraine is one of the world's top grain exporters.
-Russia has attacked its agricultural and port infrastructure for more than two weeks, since refusing to extend an agreement that had lifted its war-time blockade of Ukrainian ports last year.
+Russia has attacked its agricultural and port infrastructure for more than two weeks after refusing to extend an agreement that had lifted its war-time blockade of Ukrainian ports last year.

 PUTIN-ERDOGAN TALKS President Vladimir Putin spoke by telephone to the grain export deal's sponsor, Turkish President Tayyip Erdogan.